manishjayadevadiga/C2TC_corejava/README.md

 # C2TC_corejava
 Contains all the Day-to-day projects created during TNSIF C2TC

-📌Make sure you check the "Steps Eclipse Git Connection"
+📌 Make sure you check the "Steps Eclipse Git Connection" for connecting ECLIPSE and GITHUB.
+⚠️ I have also solved the " master -> master [rejected - non-fast-forward ] " ERROR which we get while uploading future files.

 📌 You can see the programs in " src " folder.